mjmeijer/donald_2021_local/README.md

 }
  ```

-## Even more tips
+## Even more nerdy tips

-  - Turn on the inspector in your browser.
+  - Turn on the _inspector_ in your browser.
 Then you can see some of the print statements.

   ![browser inspector on](docs/browser-inspector.png)